pierswalker71/pierswalker71/README.md

 I am a Data Scientist with a background in operational research, engineering and systems-engineering.

 Welcome to my github, which will contain a selection of my personal data science projects using Python.
+My favourite libraries include:
-I love Pandas for data manipulationand analysis and sklearn for machine learning. .
+- Pandas for data manipulation and analysis
+- Matplotlib for visualizations
+- Sklearn and XGboost for machine learning
+- Scipy for optimisation
+- Pulp for linear programming
+- Simpy for simulations

 Thanks for looking.